 Every driving test center has a set of routes that an examiner can take.
 These are often available on the center’s website to download.
 It can be helpful to practice driving these routes to familiarize yourself with them, allowing you to become aware of potential problems, such as roundabouts and crossroads.
 Make sure you practice all of the routes specified, as you cannot know which one your examiner will choose on the day you are tested.

-There is always an element of chance when it comes to taking your driving test; the roads may be unusually busy or another driver may pull out unexpectedly in front of you, making you panic.
-However, providing you practice the above key elements until perfect, and by being confident in your abilities, it is likely that you will pass your G2 road test the first time.
+There is always an element of chance when it comes to taking your driving test; the roads may be bustling, or another driver may pull out unexpectedly in front of you, making you panic.
+However, if you practice the above key elements until perfect and are confident in your abilities, you will likely pass your G2 road test the first time.
 If you have not already done so, practice with the G1 test as often as you need to.
-Also, check out best and worst place to take you road test in Ontario.
+Also, check out the best and worst places to take your road test in Ontario.

 Looking to book a road test?
 Search here.